An update from Headmaster Willy MacMullen '78

 Of course, the committee had recommendations on areas where we could get better.
-For each of the 15 Standards, there were several minor recommendations—over 60 in total.
+For each of the 15 standards, there were several minor recommendations—over 60 in total.
 And at the end of the report, the committee made five Major Recommendations, as they are tasked to.
-There was nothing surprising; essentially they affirmed the very things we had identified in our Self-Study.
+There was nothing surprising; essentially they affirmed the very things we had identified in our Self-Study which we were committed to addressing.
 In other words, there was perfect alignment between what we said we wanted to improve and what they felt we could improve.

 There's work ahead of us, as there always is when you are a school that never is complacent and is filled with educators who are always trying to get better.
-We are required to file progress reports to the NEASC at two and five years, and I'm confident we will have accomplished a lot by then, just as we did in the last cycle.
-We will carefully prioritize the recommendations, some of which we have already addressed and others which are longer term challenges.
-We know that no school can do everything at once, and also that not all things—no matter how attractive—can be equally important.
+We want to seize the moment and momentum.
+We are required to file progress reports to the NEASC at two and five years—this is how the NEASC keeps "your feet to the fire"—and I'm confident we will have accomplished a lot by then, just as we did in the last cycle.
+We will carefully prioritize the recommendations, some of which we have already addressed and others which are longer-term challenges.
 But we are excited, motivated, and confident.
-How can you not be, with the kind of students on this campus, with the inspiring dedication of faculty and staff, with the wisdom of the board of trustees, and the support of alumni and parents?
-We have work to do, but it's the glorious work on challenges that mark all great schools.
+How can you not be, with the kind of students on this campus, with the inspiring dedication of faculty and staff, with the wisdom of the board of trustees, and with the support of alumni and parents?
+We have hard work to do, but it's the glorious work on challenges that mark all great schools.
+And we are honest in facing our weaknesses.
 We like the opportunity to get better.
 It's something that marked the founding of this place, when Horace Taft sat at that table in September of 1890 and looked at his school.

 The NEASC process?
 Horace Taft would no doubt approve of it, and I think he would recognize that staying true to our mission of the education of the whole student, reflecting continually on what we do well, and committing to getting even better has always been our work.